jundalisay/spblist/content/en/research/hume/essays/part-1/6-independence-of-parliament.md

 ---
 title: "The Indepdendence of Parliament"
 heading: "Essay 6"
-description: "Political writers have  a maxim: In contriving any system of government and fixing the checks and controls of the constitution, every man should be supposed a knave, and have only private interest in all his actions"
+description: "Political writers have  a maxim: In contriving any system of government and fixing the checks and controls of the constitution, every man is a knave"
 image: /covers/essays.jpg
 weight: 12
 writer: